oleics/node-ac-json-apis/README.md

   * chain several json-apis into one call
   * transform api-io (chained map-functions)
   * validate api-io (via json-schema)
-  * link the result of api-calls to one object
+  * merge the result of multiple api-calls to one object

 Install
 -------